U.S. Relations With Canada

 More information about Canada is available on the Canada Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Canada share the longest international border in the world and their bilateral relationship is among the closest and most extensive in the world.
-It is reflected in the high volume of bilateral trade--the equivalent of $1.6 billion a day in goods--as well as in people-to-people contact.
+The United States and Canada share the longest international border in the world and their bilateral relationship is one of the closest and most extensive in the world.
+It is reflected in the high volume of bilateral trade--more than $2 billion a day in goods and services--and in people-to-people contact.
 About 300,000 people cross between the countries every day by all modes of transport.
-In fields ranging from security and law enforcement to environmental protection to free trade, the two countries work closely on multiple levels from federal to local.
+In fields ranging from security and law enforcement to environmental protection to free trade, the two countries work closely together on multiple levels, from federal to local.

 The Beyond the Border initiative outlines a cooperative vision for perimeter security and economic competitiveness.
 The United States and Canada work in partnerships within, at, and away from our borders to achieve enhanced security and accelerate the legitimate flow of people, goods, and services between our two countries.
 The effort also includes collaboration in areas such as counterterrorism, aviation and maritime security, health security, visa screening, trusted traveler and trusted trader programs, emergency management, critical infrastructure protection, and cybersecurity.
 Extensive law enforcement ties include collaboration in risk assessment/analysis, incident management, and coordinated messaging.
 Successful joint law enforcement programs with Canada include the Border Enforcement Security Taskforces (BEST), the integrated border enforcement teams (IBETS), and the Shiprider Integrated Cross Border Maritime Law Enforcement program.
 The Cross Border Crime Forum (CBCF), chaired by the U.S. Attorney General and the Secretary of Homeland Security (DHS), Department of Justice (DOJ), and their Canadian counterparts, meets to address issues pertaining to the intersection of cross-border law enforcement and prosecution.
 Recent efforts also include work to improve cross-border law enforcement radio interoperability and efforts to map domain awareness technological capabilities along the U.S.-Canada border.

 U.S. Assistance to Canada